 Organizers and members of Unite Here Local 11 and their supporters rallied for a meeting with the general manager of the Andaz hotel today to protest the treatment of a fellow organizer at the hotel on Wednesday.

 More than a dozen people showed up to protest the arrest and demand that the hotel allow union representatives to enter and speak with their members.
 Unite Here has been renegotiating labor contracts at 24 hotels in Orange and Los Angeles counties.
-The Andaz, which is owned by Hyatt, is one of eight hotels with which the union has yet to strike a deal.
+The Andaz, which is owned by Hyatt, is one of

 The demonstrators entered the hotel and walked to the second floor lobby where they met Nate Hardesty, who took over as general manager of the Andaz three months ago.